 There are various pedal balance, efficiency, and “smoothness” analytics over different time intervals you can measure if you have L/R power measurement.

 Favero Assioma pedal power meters also provide Garmin’s Cycling Dynamics suite of metrics captured exclusively on Garmin head units.
 They can show you things like how much time you spend standing vs. seated, how much power you are putting out in each part of your power stroke, and where your power is distributed across your pedal.

 It’s all very interesting data that may excite the geek within us.
-However, we cannot do a lot with this data other than perhaps become obsessed about it.
-And, it costs more to feed that part of our habit.
+However, we cannot do much with this data other than perhaps become obsessed with it.
+And it costs more to feed that part of our habit.

 And yes, I have independently left/right power meter cranks.
-But, after a few summers of reviewing and playing with them, I’ve found worrying about a percent or two difference between my left and right leg is a major distraction to my training focus and pleasure riding my bike.
-There’s nothing I do differently with that knowledge and nothing in the Cycling Dynamics suite that would influence my training.
+But, after a few summers of reviewing and playing with them, I’ve found worrying about a percent or two difference between my left and right leg is a major distraction to my training focus and the pleasure of riding my bike.
+I do nothing differently with that knowledge and nothing in the Cycling Dynamics suite that would influence my training.